eandmsz/calc/README.md

 - IEEE 754 (15 significant digits precision) for irrational numbers.
 - Intuitive context dependent user input with subscript/superscript support.
 - Stateful operation for an intuitive workflow: can repeat the last operation, functions are context dependent therefore e.g. `√` or `sin` can be applied both before or after an operand.
-- Logical and aesthetic layout with 20 predefined themes, user configurable fonts and button shapes.
+- Logical and aesthetic layout with 20 carefully crafted themes, user configurable fonts and button shapes.
 - Hackable button layout via editing config.toml.
 - Proper error messages.